 Super Bowl Parlay FAQs

-A $100 4 team parlay can pay a variable amount of winnings to a bettor, it all depends on the odds attached.
-For example, a $100 bet on +100 odds would pay $100 in profit, whereas a +400 bet would pay $400 for the same amount of legs included in the parlay slip.
+A $100 4-team parlay can pay a variable amount of winnings to a bettor; it all depends on the odds attached.
+For example, a $100 bet on +100 odds would pay $100 in profit, whereas a +400 bet would pay $400 for the same number of legs included in the parlay slip.

 The most profitable strategy for a parlay slip is to keep it small.
 Parlays are harder to win than straight bets as you need to get multiple picks correct in order to be paid out as a winner.
 With this in mind, keeping your parlays simple with only two to three legs is the best strategy for those looking to turn a profit.

 Absolutely!
-You can parlay the Super Bowl just like you would any NFL game.
-An example of a 4-leg parlay for Super Bowl LIX is:
+You can place a parlay on the Super Bowl just like you would any NFL game.